alex-matt/sketch-lightwire-plugin/README.md

 Free plugin that gives you the opportunity to test your ideas fast and easy with our panel with ready-to-use screens.

-You need [Montserrat font](https://fonts.google.com/specimen/Montserrat) for the proper use.

 [DOWNLOAD LINK](https://github.com/alex-matt/sketch-lightwire-plugin/releases/download/v1.0.0/lightwire.sketchplugin.zip).

 To install plugin, unzip archive and double click on extracted **lightwire.sketchplugin**.

+You will need [Montserrat font](https://fonts.google.com/specimen/Montserrat) for the proper usage.

 ## Demo
 ![How it works](http://lightwireplugin.com/lightwire-how-it-works.gif)